danielhe3/bicluster_validation/README.md

 # bicluster_validation
-Validation tools for biclusters
+Validation tools for biclusters output from the `mosbi` Bioconductor package.
-Cool.